"There is no charm equal to tenderness of heart." Jane Austen

 It happened early on a foggy morning in June.

-My wife Judy noticed a fox scurrying away, leaving feathers behind, and by the time she checked, all of our nine chickens had been attacked by the fox, their necks neatly punctured, their bodies stiff.
+Judy noticed a fox scurrying away, leaving feathers behind, and by the time she checked, all of our nine chickens had been attacked by the fox, their necks neatly punctured, their bodies stiff.
 The fox was coming back to drag the rest of the kill away, but Judy intervened.

 Feathers of the nine Barred Rocks hens, with their beautiful grey-white striped waves, were scattered, with their bodies crumpled on the wet ground.
 A year and a half of our labor, raising them from when they were chicks, evaporated on one fine morning.